The Art of Darkness - printing the illustrations for my translation of King Arthur's Death

 The contrast between light and dark offered by linocut printing is perfect for King Arthur's Death.
 We can create a dark background, cast light onto faces, show dark figures dwelling in the background.

-It is perfect for showing the haunting melancholy of King Arthur when he wakes from his dream about the dragon and the bear.
+It is perfect for showing the haunting melancholy of King Arthur when he wakes from his dream about the dragon and the bear (see me reading from the original here).
 It is ideal for showing the anger of Sir Gawain when he meets the Roman Emperor Lucius.
 It has an astonishing power in depicting the monstrous Ogre of Mont St Michel.

 (above: Queen Guinevere collapses when Arthur leaves to fight in France)